spacepy/dbprocessing/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 <!--
-Thank you for contributing to the SpacePy community by taking the time to suggest an enhancement.
+Thank you for contributing to the dbprocessing community by taking the time to suggest an enhancement.
 Please describe your desired enhancement in detail, including at least one possible use case.